teamclairvoyant/airflow-scheduler-failover-controller/README.md

     * master
         * latest code in master
         * BRANCH
+    * airflow_v1.7
+        * latest code in airflow_v1.7 - use this for Airflow versions prior to 1.7.0
+        * BRANCH
     * development
         * code in development branch - experimental fixes and features
         * BRANCH